sandoche/Jekyll-webpack-boilerplate/README.md

 * SASS Style
 * PostCSS Auto Preffixer
 * CSS minified
-* Critical CSS Path added to the main template
+* Critical CSS Path added to the main template (using the command with optim)

 **ES6 & Optimization**
 * ES6 Babel